OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 timing information.
 After the first run, the script also prints the `stdout` and `stderr` streams for the execution of the program.
 In this example, the program is then benchmarked on up to 8 CPU cores with IDs 0, 2, 4, ….
-This is because `cilkscale.py` only uses distinct *physical* cores by default, and core IDs 1, 3, 5, … correspond to sibling *logical* cores in the computer used for the example.
+This is because `cilkscale.py` only uses distinct *physical* cores by default (in the computer used for this example, core IDs 1, 3, 5, … correspond to *logical* cores used in simultaneous multithreading or "hyper-threading").

 After the analysis and benchmarking runs finish, `cilkscale.py` prints the program output and produces a CSV table and a PDF collection of plots with the benchmarking results.
-Below are the work-span analysis and benchmarking measurements in the CSV table `qsort-bench.csv`, followed by the corresponding plots in `qsort-scalability-plots.pdf`.
+For example, the above run produced the following CSV
+table:

 ```shell-session
 $ cat qsort-bench.csv